Exigent-Mind-Factory/OCRonDemand/README.md

 - The application is based on pure Python open source libraries and utilises batching to process large files in short time periods.

 ## Requiremments and Dependencies
 - Before installation, the user needs to have a requirements.txt files with all the necessary packages for the application to work.
-If the file is missing contact michael.kateregga@moraeglobal.com
+If the file is missing contact support.

 ## Installation
 - The application runs in docker.
 Hence, simply run the following executable file to build the containers.